Woman's Belly with hands heart shape around belly button with flower on top

 Digestive Conditions

-There are a number of digestive issues that can respond poorly to vibration and percussion.
+Some digestive issues can respond poorly to vibration and percussion.

 One example is Crohn’s disease, a condition that causes excessive inflammation in the digestive tract.

-Is Using Theragun on Stomach a Good Idea?
+Is Using Theragun on the Stomach a Good Idea?

-Because Therabody is the leading massage gun brand, many people choose their devices, which are named Theraguns, for a variety of needs.
+Because Therabody is the leading massage gun brand, many people choose their devices named Theraguns for various needs.
 It’s important to remember that Theraguns are massage guns like any other brand, so all of the same rules apply here.

-One major consideration when using Theragun on stomach when compared to other devices is their high amplitude.
-This means that while they rev slower than many other devices, it’s because the strokes in each percussion is higher than most of the competition.
+One major consideration when using Theragun on the stomach compared to other devices is their high amplitude.
+This means that while they rev slower than many other devices, the strokes in each percussion are higher than in most of the competition.

 While high amplitude is great for many different uses, it’s definitely not a great feature for abdominal massage.
 This is because the long strokes create hard-hitting punches, which many people will consider uncomfortable or even painful.
 Extra deep hits may also translate to irritation of internal organs, which we definitely don’t think is a good idea.

-If you feel like you need to try using a Theragun on stomach anyway, at least opt for a softer attachment, such as the Dampener or even the Supersoft head to be on the safe side.
+If you feel like you need to try using a Theragun on your stomach anyway, at least opt for a softer attachment, such as the Dampener or even the Supersoft head, to be on the safe side.

 Read More

 Want to try Anyway?
-Use a Low-Amplitude Massager
+Use a Low-Amplitude Percussive Massage Gun

 One great option for those looking to try an abdominal massage is the Ekrin 365.
-We really like this device because it feels slightly vibrational thanks to its fast revving (verified at 3200 RPM by us), but also powerful enough to give clearly defined hits when you need them.
+We like this device because it feels slightly vibrational thanks to its fast-revving (verified at 3200 RPM by us), but it is also powerful enough to give clearly defined hits when needed.

-The Ekrin 365 is also very compact and ergonomic with great attachments, including one of the softest ball heads that we’ve seen in a massage gun – this might be a nice option if you are trying an abdominal massage.
+The Ekrin 365 is also very compact and ergonomic, with great attachments, including one of the softest ball heads we’ve seen in a massage gun.
+This might be a nice option if you are trying an abdominal massage.

-It also has high enough stall force to make it versatile for many body areas (40 lbs) while being easy to hold for users of all sizes.
+It also has a high enough stall force to make it versatile for many body areas (40 lbs) and easy to hold for users of all sizes.

 How to Use a Massage Gun on Stomach – Safety First